Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Introduction

-We developed the Multiplayer Omnipresent Fighting Arena (MOFA)\footnote{Fun fact: The pronunciation of "MOFA" coincidentally means "magic" in Chinese.} as a research-through-design game probe to investigate Immersive Mixed Reality Street Play in real-world contexts.
-MOFA is an open-source MR game framework that goes beyond traditional location-based, screen-touching mobile gaming by enabling collocated, multiplayer bodily play through MRHMDs.
-In order to serve "in-the-wild" studies, unlike other MR collocated games that require local Wi-Fi connections, MOFA's "omnipresent" feature allows gameplay to occur spontaneously anywhere without Wi-Fi, cellular, or internet connections by using peer-to-peer MultipeerConnectivity technology, which we detail in our Design section.
-The framework centers on spell-casting interaction gestures with a physical wand.
-This magical-themed interaction serves three key purposes: First, the spell-casting gestures become intuitive once users recognize the Harry Potter–inspired context, even if the movements initially seem unusual; Second, virtual magical energy ball attacks ensure safety by avoiding physical contact in urban settings during our in-the-wild study; Third, the magical theme enables various social interactions—from solo practice to multiplayer duels—and creates a cohesive narrative across all three MOFA experiences through consistent spell-casting interactions: "The Training" (single-player mode for practicing spell-casting skills), "The Duel" (two-player wizard dueling), and "The Dragon" (three or more players cooperatively hunting a virtual monster).
+We developed \emph{Multiplayer Omnipresent Fighting Arena} (MOFA)\footnote{Fun fact: The pronunciation of ``MOFA'' coincidentally means ``magic'' in Chinese.} as a research-through-design \cite{Zimmerman2007Research} game probe to investigate IMRSP in real-world contexts.
+MOFA is an open-source\footnote{MOFA is open-sourced at \url{https://github.com/realitydeslab/mofa}.} MR game framework that goes beyond traditional location-based, screen-touching mobile gaming by enabling co-located, multiplayer bodily play through MRHMDs.
+To better support in-the-wild studies, we introduced MOFA's ``omnipresent'' feature: unlike other co-located MR games that require local Wi-Fi, this feature enables gameplay to occur spontaneously anywhere---even without Wi-Fi, cellular, or Internet connectivity---by using Apple's Multipeer Connectivity technology, as detailed in Section \ref{sec:system}.
+The framework centers on spell-casting gestures with a physical wand.
+This magic-themed interaction serves three key purposes: First, the spell-casting gestures become intuitive once users recognize the Harry Potter--inspired context, even if the movements initially seem unusual; Second, ranged attacks using virtual magical energy balls avoid physical contact, improving safety in urban settings during our in-the-wild deployments; Third, the magical theme enables various social interactions---from solo practice to multiplayer duels---and creates a cohesive narrative across all three MOFA experiences through consistent spell-casting interactions: ``\emph{The Training}'' (single-player mode for practicing spell-casting skills), ``\emph{The Duel}'' (two-player wizard dueling), and ``\emph{The Dragon}'' (three or more players cooperatively hunting a virtual monster).